 - Use of judgment in making determination.
 In determining whether an agreement between a pass-through entity (BU) and another non-Federal entity casts the latter as a subrecipient or a contractor, the substance of the relationship is more important than the form of the agreement.
 All of the characteristics listed above may not be present in all cases, and the pass-through entity (BU) must use judgment in classifying each agreement as a subaward or a procurement contract.

 - Consultant letter(s) of commitment (including consulting rate if paid consultant) and Biosketch.

 - If sponsor has specific requirements for consultants, required documents should be included.

 Involves individuals with Joint Veterans Affairs-Medical Campus appointment

 Requests an F&A rate lower than the sponsor’s published rate

 - Note: A sponsor’s published rate can be documented by reference to a posting on their website or included in email from appropriate institutional officer.

 - Documentation of appropriate approvals for all direct cost sharing requests (see policy).

-If the proposal involves an individual whose appointment would not automatically confer PI Status
+Involves an individual whose appointment would not automatically confer PI status

 - Approved requests for PI or Co-PI status (see Policy on PI Status).